 Inula is a large genus of hardy perennials.

-They range in height from 30 cm to 2 m, making them useful in garden borders.
+They range in height from 30 cm to 2 m (1 to 7 feet), making them useful in garden borders.

 Inula carry daisy like flowers in the summer.

 Some common names for Inula are Elecampane and horseheal.

 Common Names: Inula, Elecampane, British Yellowhead, Irish Fleabane, Marchalan, Horseheal.

 Height: 10 to 96 inches (25 to 240 cm).